Updated on Sunday 10 April

 Speak to your line manager to find out the rules for your business area and country.

-If you are self-isolating
+If you are self-isolating/Staying at home

-If you self-isolate for more than 7 days you will need to get an online self-isolation note from the NHS.
+You will need to get an online self-isolation note from the NHS.
 Give this to your line manager.

 If you are still unwell after self-isolating